giaongo/HomeWeather/README.md

 - Allow users to see humidity level and temperature statistic over a certain period.
 - Voice alert + emergency call to users when inside humidity level or temperature drops too low or rises too high and allow user to add additional info on every alert log.
 - Allow users to scan QR code to view our github page and download the app apk
+- Application is available in English and Finnish

 ## Components